velan-ai/Coronary_Heart_disease_prediction/README.md

 # 🏥 Heart Disease Prediction using AI/ML Techniques

 ## 🚀 Overview
 This project focuses on predicting heart disease using AI/ML techniques.
-It involves data preprocessing, exploratory data analysis, feature engineering, and model implementation using **Logistic Regression, SVM, and Deep Learning models with TensorFlow/Keras**.
-The objective is to build a robust predictive model that can assist in early diagnosis and risk assessment for heart disease.
+It involves data preprocessing, exploratory data analysis, feature engineering, and model implementation using **Multi-class Logistic Regression, SVM, and Deep Learning models with TensorFlow/Keras**.
+The objective is to build a robust predictive model that can assist in early diagnosis and risk assessment for Coronary heart disease.

 ## 🔥 Features
 - ✅ **Data Consolidation & Preprocessing** – Cleaning, handling missing values, and feature engineering